Heat Alert Forecasting and Supporting Information

 As death rates rise soon after temperature increases, with many deaths occurring in the first two days, this is an important stage to ensure readiness and swift action to reduce harm from a potential heatwave.

-Level 3: Heatwave Action
+Amber: Heatwave Action

 This is triggered as soon as the Met Office confirms that threshold temperatures have been reached in any one region or more.
 This stage requires specific actions targeted at high-risk groups.

-Level 4: Major Incident
+Red: Major Incident

 This is reached when a heatwave is so severe and/or prolonged that its effects extend outside health and social care, such as power or water shortages, and/or where the integrity of health and social care systems is threatened.
 At this level, illness and death may occur among the fit and healthy, and not just in high-risk groups and will require a multi-sector response at national and regional levels.